 The belts of Jiu-Jitsu matter particularly in competition, as participants will generally compete against those on the same belt level as them.
 There are slightly different rules for most of these competitions as well, which vary based on the rank of the participants.

 As you can see by the graphic above, certain submissions are banned in lower level competition, while brown and black belts have access to a wider variety of techniques.
-Most standard submissions are allowed at all levels such as Arm Locks, Kimuras, Arm Triangles, and Triangle Chokes.
+Most standard submissions are allowed at all levels such as Arm Locks, Kimuras, Arm Triangles, and Chokes (like the triangle, rear naked choke, Ezekiel, Darce, etc).
 White belts do not have access to techniques such as Knee Bars, Toe Holds, and Calf Slicers.
 Many leg submissions, in particular, are reserved for intermediate/high levels of competition based on the rate of injury with these types of techniques.

 Age also plays a factor in the rule sets for most BJJ tournaments, as techniques like Groin Stretches, Straight Foot Locks, Standing Guillotines, and Wrist Locks are usually restricted in under-18 tournaments, regardless of rank.